Write unique content (HIGH PRIORITY)

 Don’t have broken links on your site (AVOID)

-Broken links make your site look bad, and they imply that you don’t manage your site very much.
+Broken links make your site look bad, and they imply that you don’t manage your site very well.
 Search engines want to have only the highest quality results, so they may penalize sites with lots of broken links.
 Use a link checker periodically to make sure that your links are still valid.

 Don’t use the meta refresh tag to redirect users (AVOID)